Innomaticsprojects/fsd_internship/README.md

 #### Register
 1. Users should be able to register using name, email, password.
 There should be an option to confirm the password.
-2 .If the user already exists a warning should be prompted by the app.
+2. If the user already exists a warning should be prompted by the app.
 #### Login
 1. Users should be able to log in by using their registered email id and password.
 2. On feeding an incorrect email or password, a warning should be displayed.